espocrm/documentation/docs/administration/bpm-events.md

 # BPM Events

 Events represent something that happens during a business process.
-They also start, end and interrupt the process flow.
+They also start, end and interrupt a process flow.
 Depicted as a circle.

 Events can be divided into the following groups:

 * Start – green circle.
 They are entry points of processes and sub-processes.
 * Intermediate – blue circle.
 Occur between start and end events in a process.
 Can throw or catch.
 * End – red circle.
 Define final points of process flows.
 * Boundary – blue circle attached to an activity.
 They allow to interact with running activities.
-Technically, there are intermediate catching events.
+Technically, they are intermediate catching events.

 All available events: